After ICE Raid, A Shortage Of Welders In Tigertown, Texas

 Business had been booming at Load Trail LLC, about two hours northeast of Dallas, as customers bought the black trailers to haul hay bales, topsoil, construction refuse and oilfield equipment.
 Then came the ICE raid in late August.

 Inside Load Trail's huge production building, welders turn raw steel into trailers, amid cacophonous clanging and showers of sparks.
-It's brutish labor — cut the heavy black metal, lug it into place, arc-weld it, repeat — but the production floor is nearly half empty because of an acute shortage of welders.
+It's brutish labor — cut the heavy black metal, lug it into place, arc-weld it, repeat — but the production floor is nearly half-empty because of an acute shortage of welders.

 Load Trail CEO Kevin Hiebert remembers the morning of Aug.
 28, when a helicopter thumped overhead and 300 ICE agents swarmed into his yard.
 "It looked like something you would typically see in the movies," he said, "not something you ever planned on living out in real life."